Fiserv/ipg-na/docs/additionalInfo/DirectPost.md

 If you choose the Direct Post option and create your own forms, there are additional fields that must be included in your transaction requests.
 The available options are listed below.
-It is also important that you check that JavaScript is enabled in your customer’s browser.
+It is also important that you check that JavaScript is enabled in your customer's browser.
 If necessary, inform your customer that JavaScript needs to be enabled for the payment process.

 ## Required Fields